ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 <framework-specific-section frameworks="react">
-<p>All the tests above and more can be found in the following <a href="https://github.com/ag-grid/ag-grid-react-example/tree/latest/src/tests">GitHub Repo</a>.</p>
+<p>All the tests above and more can be found in the following <a href="https://github.com/ag-grid/ag-grid-react-example/tree/latest/src/tests" target="_blank">GitHub Repo</a>.</p>
 </framework-specific-section>

 <framework-specific-section frameworks="vue">
-<p>We will walk through how you can use testing AG Grid as part of your Vue application, using default build tools provided when using the <a href="https://cli.vuejs.org/">Vue CLI</a> utility.</p>
+<p>We will walk through how you can use testing AG Grid as part of your Vue application, using default build tools provided when using the <a href="https://cli.vuejs.org/" target="_blank">Vue CLI</a> utility.</p>
 </framework-specific-section>

 <framework-specific-section frameworks="vue">